ianmas-aws/iot-button-emulator/README.md

 Quick getting started guide (needs more work)

-* Install & build the AWS IoT C SDK on your Raspberry Pi
+* Install & build the AWS IoT C SDK on your Raspberry Pi.
+Get it here https://github.com/aws/aws-iot-device-sdk-embedded-C

 * Clone this repo in linux_mqtt_mbedtls-2.1.0/samples/linux/ with the other client samples
 * Set up your thing on the AWS IoT console or use the command line and download your device certificates & public/private keys